Kruijd/Coursera-Getting-and-Cleaning-Data/Codebook.md

 2. Prepare the data
 3: select the required features
 4: create a tidy result set
-5: write the result set to disk in csv format
+5: write the result set to disk in txt format

 1. Download the data
 after the zip file is downloaded, extracted and loaded these are the result sets: